Federico Salas: Biography

-Federico Salas was born in Lima on September 4, 1950, son of Federico Salas Guevara Alarco and Edith Schultz Macchiavello.
+Federico Salas was born in Lima on 4 September 1950, son of Federico Salas Guevara Alarco and Edith Schultz Macchiavello.

 His childhood was spent in Huancavelica and later he traveled to Lima, doing his primary studies at the Inmaculado Corazón de María de Miraflores School and secondary studies at the Santa María Marianistas School.

 He married in the first nuptials with Lyriam Succar, with whom he had 4 children, and in the second nuptials with Rosario Serpa Masías with whom he had a daughter.

 After the death of his brother, he assumed the management of his assets until in 1973 his family's lands were expropriated by the military government during the implementation of the agrarian reform.

 He returned to Lima to study administration at the Peruvian Institute of Business Administration (IPAE) and marketing at ESAN.

 In 1993 he created the Center for Research, Promotion and Development in support of Huancavelica.

 He ran for President of Peru in the 2000 elections under the Avancemos ticket but lost to President Alberto Fujimori.
 In an effort to reconcile with the opposition, President Alberto Fujimori, appointed Salas as Prime Minister.
 He served between 28 July to 21 November 2000 when Fujimori was ousted from power.

-He was Mayor of Huancavelica, and then Governor of Huancavelica Region from January 1, 2007, until December 31, 2010.
+He was Mayor of Huancavelica, and then Governor of Huancavelica Region from 1 January 2007, until 31 December 2010.

 Salas died on 28 April 2021, from COVID-19, at age 70.